OsamaBarakat09/Forecasting-Stock-Market-Movement-Using-Sentiment-Analysis/README.md

 ✅ **Summary:**
 This multi-stage approach bridges qualitative market psychology and quantitative modeling — demonstrating how modern NLP and financial data science can work together to forecast short-term stock movements with data-driven precision.

+### 🔹 Results
+The final model demonstrated that sentiment extracted from financial news holds **strong predictive power** over short-term stock movements. 📈

+After extensive experimentation, the **FinBERT-based model** achieved an average **accuracy of 72%** and an **F1-score of 0.70**, outperforming classical baselines such as Logistic Regression and Random Forest.

+Key insights include:
+- **Positive sentiment days** often correlate with next-day price increases, especially for high-volume tickers.
+- **Sudden sentiment drops** are early indicators of short-term corrections or volatility spikes.
+- Integrating **sentiment volatility** as a feature improved prediction stability and reduced noise from overly optimistic or pessimistic outliers.

+The results validate the hypothesis that **market sentiment acts as a leading indicator** when properly quantified and aligned with trading data.

+To make the findings interactive, I deployed a **Gradio web app** allowing users to:
+- Input any news headline or article
+- Instantly receive sentiment classification (Positive / Neutral / Negative)
+- View the predicted market direction and probability score

+📊 The app and models together form a reproducible, transparent, and interpretable framework for **financial sentiment forecasting**, bridging the gap between human perception and algorithmic insight.

 # Forecasting stock market movement using Sentiment Analysis
 This project discusses how fundamental analysis affects the stock market and how news has a significant impact on stock movement.